Deepa Malik: Asian Para Games

 She won the first medal by an Indian woman winning a bronze at Para-Asian Games at China in December 2010.
 She is the only Indian woman to win medals in three consecutive Asian Para Games in 2010, 2014 and 2018.

 In 2014, she won a silver medal at the Incheon Asian Para Games 2014 in the women's 53–54 javelin with a new Asian Record.
 She also qualified for the IPC World Athletics Championship to be held at Doha in October 2015.

 In 2018, she won two bronze medals in the Asian Para Games at Jakarta.
 She won a bronze in the F53/F54 category javelin throw and another bronze in F51/52/53 category discus throw.

 Paralympic Games

-In the 2016 Summer Paralympics at Rio, she won a silver medal in shot put and became the first Indian woman to win a Paralympic medal.
+In the 2016 Summer Paralympics at Rio, she won a silver medal in shot put and became the first woman to win a Paralympic medal for India.